ansible/ansible/docs/docsite/rst/dev_guide/testing_units_modules.rst

 To pass arguments to a module correctly, use a function that stores the parameters in a special string variable.
-Module creation and argument processing is handled through the :class:`AnsibleModule` object in the basic section of the utilities.
+Module creation and argument processing is handled through the :py:class:`AnsibleModule` object in the basic section of the utilities.
 Normally this accepts input on ``STDIN``, which is not convenient for unit testing.
 When the special variable is set it will be treated as if the input came on ``STDIN`` to the module.::